JohnTitor/rustc-guide/src/getting-started.md

 *Note*: we don't use stable `rustfmt`; we use a pinned version with a special config, so this may result in different style from normal `rustfmt` if you have format-on-save turned on.
 It's a good habit to run `./x.py fmt` before every commit, as this reduces conflicts later.
-The pinned verson is built under `build/<target>/stage0/bin/rustfmt`, so if you want, you can use it for a single file or for format-on-save in your editor, which can be faster than `./x.py fmt`.
+The pinned version is built under `build/<target>/stage0/bin/rustfmt`, so if you want, you can use it for a single file or for format-on-save in your editor, which can be faster than `./x.py fmt`.